simple-crypto/simple-website/sponsors.md

 (and to perpetual license for the same code project in the unlikely event that SIMPLE-Crypto ceases operations).

-The gold sponsoring is adapted in case of muliple code projects (20 kE for the 2nd project, 15kE for the 3rd one, 10kE for the 4th one and 5kE for all the following ones).
+Gold sponsoring for multiple code projects leads to adapted fees (20 kE for the 2nd project, 15kE for the 3rd one, 10kE for the 4th one and 5kE for all the following ones).

 Access to (non-exclusive) proprietary licenses can be considered without direct sponsoring,